 Salt – 1/4 tsp

 Over Ripe Bananas – 3 large

 Sour cream – 1/4 cup

 Chocolate Chips – 1/2 cup (The original recipe said 1 cup, I have cut that down so it doesn’t get overly sweet)

 A few more chocolate chips for garnish

 - Preheat your oven to 350 F and line a 9×5 inch loaf pan with parchment paper or spray it well with cooking spray.

-- Sift all the dry ingredients – flour, cocoa powder, baking soda and salt.
+- Sift all the dry ingredients – flour, cocoa powder, baking soda, baking powder and salt.

 - Mash the bananas with a fork or in a blender.
 It would total about a cup of banana puree.
-Add in the egg, melted butter, sugar and vanilla extract.
+Add in the egg, sour cream, sugar and oil mix and vanilla extract.

 - Now mix the dry ingredients with the wet ones, gently with a spatula making sure not to over mix.
 Just mix till everything is well incorporated and you do not see the dry ingredients any more, then stop.